-Lab exercises from the manual will be completed in class, individually or in groups.
-All assignments and discussion questions posted on Blackboard (graded) will be due the following week.
+Lab exercises from the manual will be completed in class, individually or in groups and it will be due the following week.
 Due dates will be posted on Blackboard.
 If you must turn in a physical lab to be graded, please make sure your handwriting is legible and you use proper grammar in your responses.
-(Example: use "because" instead of "b/c" or "at" instead of "@").
-Discussion questions should be answered with at least 3 - 5 complete and thoughtful sentences to receive full credit.
 If you miss a class session, you are still expected to complete the assignment and submit it on time.
 You will be allowed ONE late lab.
-Any late labs thereafter will be subject to a 10 point/day penalty (including weekends).
+Any late labs thereafter will be subject to a 10 point/day penalty.
 No labs will be accepted after the last day of class.
 Exceptions will be made on a case-by-case basis and must be addressed immediately.
 Please let me know if you have any questions or concerns.